 The North Island offers amazing contrasts from the tranquil, picturesque mountains, forests and lakes, flora and fauna, birdlife, beaches and oceans and all that they offer, on, in, under and over.
 New Zealanders are naturally generous and friendly, indigenous Maoris offer traditional tribal welcomes, and in this paradise you can expect everyone to have a smile on their face.

 Below are just a few activities to choose while in the North Island of New Zealand.

-Boat Cruises, Kayaking – Salt Water, Kayaking – Fresh Water, Diving, Fishing – Salt and/or Fresh Water, Jet Boating, Rafting, Sailing, Surfing, Windsurfing & Kitesurfing, Parasailing
+Boat Cruises, Kayaking – Salt Water, Kayaking – Fresh Water, Canoeing, Diving, Fishing – Salt and/or Fresh Water, Jet Boating, Rafting, Sailing, Surfing, Windsurfing & Kitesurfing, Parasailing

 Scenic Flights, Helicopter flights, Glider Planes, Hot Air Ballooning, Paragliding & Hang Gliding, Sky Diving

 Bird Watching, Dolphins, Penguins, Whale Watching, Zoos, Seals, Other Wildlife